awsdocs/amazon-ec2-user-guide/doc_source/ec2-key-pairs.md

 Because Amazon EC2 doesn't keep a copy of your private key, there is no way to recover a private key if you lose it\.
 However, there can still be a way to connect to instances that use a lost key pair\.
 For more information, see [Connecting to your Linux instance if you lose your private key](replacing-lost-key-pair.md)\.

 When you launch an instance, you are prompted for the name of a key pair\.
 If you plan to connect to the instance using SSH, you must specify a key pair\.
 At boot time, the public key content is placed on your Linux instance in an entry within `~/.ssh/authorized_keys`\.
 When you connect to your Linux instance using SSH, you must specify the private key that corresponds to the public key content to log in\.
-For more information, see [Connect to Your Linux Instance](AccessingInstances.md)\. \.
+For more information, see [Connect to your Linux instance](AccessingInstances.md)\. \.

 **Topics**
 + [Preparing a key pair](#prepare-key-pair)